 Level up your weekly dinners with these other tasty eggplant recipes!

 - Herby Bulgur Stuffed Eggplant is a hearty and delicious meal, perfect for lunch or dinner.

 - Stuffed Eggplant Parmesan is one of my favorites (as I mentioned above with the parmesan variation)!
 With such classic flavors, everyone loves this recipe!

 - Eggplant Lasagna is the perfect vegetarian lasagna.
 Filled with gooey cheese and no gluten or grains!

 - ¼ cup feta cheese 30 g

 - 2 Tbsp finally chopped fresh mint

 - 1 clove garlic minced

 - Pinch each of salt and pepper

-- When eggplant has finished cooking, transfer to a serving plate.
+- Serve: When eggplant has finished cooking, transfer to a serving plate.
 Top with mint sauce and crumbled feta cheese.